About Maths Learning Centre

 Why maths counts: Ten ways to make maths add up in college - an article in Irish Independent published on 22nd August 2016.

-Below, you will find our drop-in service timetable, some starter-pack maths worksheets and extra online resources.
+Below, you will find information about our online support services, some starter-pack maths worksheets, and extra online resources.

 The Centre recommends using the mathtutor website (click here) for online maths help.
 This site has a set of interactive learning resources to help bridge the gap between secondary school and university maths content.
 The website can be used to revise previously learned maths topics or to strengthen your knowledge on new topics.